thulin82/website/content/kurser/dbjs/projekt-internetbanken.md

 Make it look nice.

-Upload the documentation on Its as one pdf document.
+Upload the documentation on Its as one pdf-document.